s-xema/SEE_Analysis/README.md

 PowerBI has been used to develop the report, allowing to carry out the following tasks:

-  +Connecting to the DW in Fabrics and data import +Building a complete Data Modeling
+  + Connecting to the DW in Fabrics and data import
+  + Building a complete Data Modeling
-  +Developing the necessary measures in DAX +Implementing a _multilingual model*_ (English, Spanish and Portuguese) +Creating a visual template
+  + Developing the necessary measures in DAX
+  + Implementing a _multilingual model*_ (English, Spanish and Portuguese)
+  + Creating a visual template
-  +Building the data visualizations
+  + Building the data visualizations
-  +Developing the dashboard
+  + Developing the dashboard

 _*the multilingual model has been created following @TedPattison instructions and his [repository](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Docs/Building%20Multi-language%20Reports%20in%20Power%20BI.md#extending-the-datasource-schema-to-support-data-translations)._